Table Of Contents

 The cost of a disc-stack centrifuge depends on several factors.
 The main factors affecting the cost of a centrifuge are listed below in order of influence.

-New centrifuges from the manufacturer are the first choice for most but are often not cost feasible.
+New centrifuges from the manufacturer are the first choice for most but are often not cost-feasible.
 The next option is a re-manufactured centrifuge from the OEM or a reputed centrifuge company.
-And finally, used ‘As-Is’ centrifuges are also an option but not recommended due to safety reasons.
+And finally, used ‘As-Is’ centrifuges are also an option but not recommended for safety reasons.

-A base re-manufactured disc centrifuge costs between 40% to 60% of similar capacity new machines.
-However, with additional options, a factory-new centrifuge’s cost rises more quickly than a similarly equipped re-manufactured centrifuge with new optional accessories.
+A base re-manufactured disc centrifuge costs 40% to 60% of new machines of similar capacity.
+However, with additional options, a factory-new centrifuge’s cost rises faster than a similarly equipped re-manufactured centrifuge with new optional accessories.

 The size of a centrifuge refers to the processing capacity of the machine.
-Bigger, higher capacity centrifuges cost more than smaller capacity units, obviously.
-However, it is important to mention that the increase in the cost of a larger capacity centrifuge is not in proportion to the capacity increase.
+Bigger, higher-capacity centrifuges cost more than smaller-capacity units, obviously.
+However, it is important to mention that the increase in the cost of a larger centrifuge is not proportional to the capacity increase.
 In other words, the cost of a centrifuge is not directly proportional to its processing capacity.

-As an example, a disc centrifuge with a rated capacity of 10 Gallon-per-Minute costs only about 30% more than a centrifuge which is rated at 5 Gallons-per-Minute.
+For example, a disc centrifuge with a rated capacity of 10 Gallon-per-Minute costs only about 30% more than a centrifuge rated at 5 Gallons-per-Minute.

 Disc centrifuges from established, name-brand manufacturers such as Alfa Laval or Westfalia (GEA) cost more than those manufactured by Asian manufacturers (China, India, Turkey, etc.).
 The price multiplier is anywhere from 2 to 5 times.